seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 That I should questionless be fortunate!

 **ANTONIO**
-Thou know’st that all my fortunes are at sea;
+Thou know'st that all my fortunes are at sea;
 Neither have I money nor commodity
 To raise a present sum: therefore go forth;
 Try what my credit can in Venice do:
-That shall be rack’d, even to the uttermost,
+That shall be rack'd, even to the uttermost,
 To furnish thee to Belmont, to fair Portia.
 Go, presently inquire, and so will I,
 Where money is, and I no question make